-Our nation and Massachusetts have been in the grips of an opioid addiction crisis.
-Since coming to Congress, I have been committed to addressing the epidemic by ensuring access to treatment, improving health care provider education, supporting prevention efforts, and reducing the stigma that surrounds people struggling with addiction, in the justice system and elsewhere.
+Our nation and Massachusetts have been in the grips of an opioid addiction crisis for years.
+Since coming to Congress, I have been committed to addressing the epidemic by ensuring access to treatment, improving health care provider education, supporting prevention efforts, and reducing the stigma that surrounds people struggling with addiction in the justice system and elsewhere.

 In 2015, President Obama signed my Protecting our Infants Act into law, which was the first federal legislation designed to help newborns suffering from opioid exposure.
 Now, because of this law, we have the first government report on how to prevent and treat neonatal abstinence syndrome.
 As part of the 2016 Comprehensive Addiction and Recovery Act (CARA), I successfully advocated for the inclusion of youth substance use disorders specialists on a pain management task force, recognizing that when addiction begins at a young age, it has a distinct and far-reaching impact on everything from brain development to education and social skills.